sensedeep/dynamodb-onetable/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**

+Include a link to a gist or repository containing a debug.ts that reproduces your issue.
+Reproductions must be short, correct, self-contained and must not contain code that isn't relevant to the issue.
+Please do NOT just paste code from your project.
+Explaining how to reproduce is most often insufficient.
+It may be clear to you, but typically is less than clear to others.
+Furthermore, it puts the burden of creating a test case onto the volunteer maintainers and isn't scalable.
+If such a reproduction is not provided, the issue may be closed without comment.

 Steps to reproduce the behavior:

 1. Clone this repository.
 Must test against the current master branch in the repository.
 2. Edit your reproducible, MINIMAL, stand-alone test case into the test/debug.ts file.
 3. Run via `jest debug` or run VS code in the top level directory.

-If you don't provide a complete debug.ts that demonstrates your issue, then your issue will not receive priority.
+If you don't provide a complete debug.ts that demonstrates your issue, then your issue will not receive priority and may be closed without comment.

 Ensure that your debug.ts includes: